cloud-gov/cg-site/_docs/ops/security-ir.md

     - For High-severity incidents, the team should take action immediately, even if this causes disruption.
 A notification about the disruption should be sent out as soon as possible, but the team needs no permission to take action at this level.

     - For Medium-severity incidents, the team should notify the cloud.gov leads of the planned action, and help them assess the relative risk of disruption vs. security.
-If the leads are unavailable via Slack, they should be contacted using the phone numbers in their Slack profiles.
+If the leads are unavailable via Slack, they should be contacted using the phone numbers, found either in their Slack profiles or on the [cloud.gov Team Roster](https://docs.google.com/spreadsheets/d/187663k5MYJBNlKExLu_nhuovcZQfIbqYCu2n4noNY1o/edit#gid=0).
 The team should reach a collaborative decision on action, with a bias towards disruption.
 If they can't be reached within 1 hour, the team may take action without them.

     - For Low-severity issues, the team should notify as above, and not take action until a mutually-agreed-on course of action has been determined.